-Performance outcomes Acceptable outcomes Applicant Response

-within the road reserve.

-Water supply

-PO3 AO3.1 Able to comply with AO3.1

-An adequate, safe and reliable supply of potable, fire fighting and general use water is provided.
-The premises is connected to Council's reticulated water supply system in accordance with the Design Guidelines set out in Section D6 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; The subject site has an existing water supply service provided by a 150mm diameter main within Dickson Street.
-The infrastructure would be extended and additional house connections provided to service the development as part of an application for Operational Works.

-AO3.2

-Where a reticulated water supply system is not available to the premises, on site water storage tank/s with a minimum capacity of 10,000 litres of stored water, with a minimum 7,500 litre tank, with the balance from other sources (e.g. accessible swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
+Performance outcomes Acceptable outcomes Applicant Response Water supply PO3 AO3.1 Complies with AO3.1 An adequate, safe and reliable supply of potable, fire fighting and general use water is provided.
+The premises is connected to Council's reticulated water supply system in accordance with the Design Guidelines set out in Section D6 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; The lots have existing service connections, which would be retained as part of the development. or AO3.2 Where a reticulated water supply system is not available to the premises, on site water storage tank/s with a minimum capacity of 10,000 litres of stored water, with a minimum 7,500 litre tank, with the balance from other sources (e.g. accessible swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
 Tank/s are to be fitted with a 50mm ball valve with a camlock fitting and installed and connected prior to occupation of the house and sited to be visually unobtrusive.

-Treatment and disposal of effluent

-PO4 AO4.1 Able to comply with AO4.1

-Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in Existing sewer mains are located adjacent the western and northern site boundaries.
-House connections are able to be provided to each of the
+Treatment and disposal of effluent Treatment and disposal of effluent PO4 AO4.1 Complies with AO3.1 Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - The lots have existing service connections, which would be retained as part of the development.